 Scents: Vetiver by Guerlain & Grey Vetiver by TOM FORD

-We start, as we always should, with the all-rounders.
-These are two vetiver fragrances that display many of the elements that compile the material’s kaleidoscope of nuance.
-They are the go-to examples of the vetiver – those that are easily accessible, but also incredibly affable to.
+We start, as we always should, with the ‘all-rounders’.
+These are two vetiver fragrances that display many of the elements that compile the material’s spectrum of nuance.
+They are the go-to examples of the vetiver – those that are easily accessible, but also incredibly affable too.
 For the vetiver all-rounders I’ve picked two classics that showcase the multi-faceted beauty of an ancient note.

 Now, if I had started this post with any fragrance other than Guerlain’s Vetiver I think I would have had my perfume card well and truly rescinded.
 It is, after all, the most famous and timeless vetiver fragrance – one that has been passed down from generation to generation.
 But what makes it so good and so timeless?
 Well, Vetiver simply accents the beauty of the vetiver note perfectly by bolting on other materials that accentuate its spirit.
 The sharp, tangy citrus element is bolstered by a plethora of citrus notes (bergamot, mandarin & lemon), whilst the spice is intensified by nutmeg and pepper.
 The earthiness of vetiver and toasted sugar nuances are matched with tobacco, creating a dry warmth that is undeniably masculine.
 If you smell but one vetiver ever (which I hope will not be the case), it has to be this one.